Cell type identification of the single cells of Drosophila optic lobe based on their specific markers

 Among all the clustered cells, ALG could be sufficiently discriminated by a single uncharacterized gene named CG11000 (here assigned as deathstar).
 Expression level analysis of this gene using the RNA-seq profile of single cells in Drosophila optic lobe demonstrated its significant enrichment in 12 cells of all 84 cells, which corresponds to ALG (Fig. 3A).
 In the same RNA-seq expression data (accession number: GSE103771), a significant positive correlation (R2=0.6637; p-value = 0.0001) was observed between the expression level of the candidate gene (deathstar) and that of Eaat1, which previously was reported as ALG-specific marker (Fig. 3B).
 In addition, the expression pattern of deathstar and Eaat1 across developmental time of D. melanogaster, derived from a different RNA-seq data (accession number: GSE107049) showed a correlation between these two genes (Fig. 3C and 3D), supporting the observed expression specificity of deathstar gene in ALG of D. melanogaster.

 To corroborate the assigned specificity of deathstar, we tested whether the promoter-GAL4 lines of this gene could label ALG in CNS of D. melanogaster.
 Consistently, data showed that deathstar (Red signals) is mostly co-labelled with the ALG marker Eaat-1 (Green signals), in specific bilateral parts of Drosophila optic lobe and VNC.
 Both male and female flies showed the same pattern of deathstar expression in Drosophila CNS (Fig. 4A and 4B).
-However, the signals of deathstar gene in two cells of Drosophila VNC were not overlapped with the expression of Eaat1 gene.
-This experiment was performed twice for males and females, and the same results were obtained (Supplemental file S3).
+This experiment was performed twice for males and females, and the same results were obtained (Supplemental file S2).

 Sex-biased developmental effect of deathstar gene in D. melanogaster